Skip to main content Skip to footer

 - Individuals that have either already been retained by the company whilst on other immigration permission or who have gone through a graduate recruitment process (for example, Students following the completion of a degree or Graduate visa holders).

-The Home Office charges a fee to employers both for the initial Sponsorship Licence registration application, and thereafter, to issue Certificates of Sponsorship.
+The Home Office charges a fee to employers both for the initial Sponsorship Licence registration application, and thereafter, to issue CoS's.

 Premium sponsor scheme